Muhammad Musa (general): Early life

 Musa was born on 20 October 1908 in Quetta, Baluchistan, British India to an ethnic Hazara family.

 His family was sardar (lit. chief) of the Sang-e-Masha administration of Jaghori Hazara tribe and Musa was the eldest son of Yazdan Khan, who was the local Hazara tribal chief and himself a descendant of Sher Ali Khan, a Hazara elder from Jaghori, Ghazni.

+Personal life

+Musa's younger brother, Mohammad Isa, was born in 1911 and died in September 1963.
+His third brother, Mohammad Ishaq, was born in 1914 and died in September 1974.
+Ishaq started his career as a Sub-Inspector Police and was promoted as an Inspector and resigned of Polce Service and started his own business.

+Musa married his first cousin, Gulshah and they had six children.
+Their first child, Mohammad Ismail, was born in the spring of 1930 and died of pneumonia at eight months old.
+Their second son, Mohammad Ibrahim, was born in June 1932 and died in Karachi on 19 July 1969.
+Their eldest daughter, Uzra, was born in Quetta in May 1939 and married Sharbat Ali Changezi.
+Their second daughter, Maryam, was born in the winter of 1946 and the youngest, Zainab, was born in January 1949.
+Their son, Hassan, was the victim of a target killing in Karachi in 1998.

+In his book, Musa wrote about his son Mohammad Ibrahim and said: "His demise was a great blow to the whole family.
+It took me and my wife very long to recover from it".
+Musa further wrote that Ibrahim used to look after his own agricultural land and was a good golf player, having won the Pakistan National Championship in 1962 and two other major tournaments in the country.

 Early military career

 After his schooling, he was recruited to the British Indian Army as a Jawan in 1926 and eventually joined the 4th Hazara Pioneers after being promoted as the Naik – a non-commissioned officer in the British Indian Army.
 He was selected to join the Indian Military Academy (IMA) at Dehra Dun as a cadet in October 1932.
 The first batch of IMA, known as "The Pioneers", also produced India's first Field Marshal Sam Manekshaw, and Smith Dun, the future commander-in-chief of the Burmese Army.